AY2324S2-CS2103-F15-1/tp/docs/DeveloperGuide.md

    1. Test case: `delete 1 t/invalidTag`<br>
       Expected: No tag is deleted as the tag is invalid.
 Error details shown in the status message.
 Status bar remains the same.

+   1. Test case: `delete 1 t/containedTag t/notContainedTag`<br>
+      Expected: No tag is deleted as one of the targeting tags is not associated with the person.
+Error details shown in the status message.
+Status bar remains the same.

    1. Other incorrect delete commands to try: `deletetag`, `deletetag x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.